Award for Excellence in Teaching International Studies by a Postgraduate Student

 Nominations and guidance

 To nominate please complete our online form.
 You’ll need to write a statement of case (max 500 words) and supporting evidence.
-We’re particularly interested to hear about innovative teaching practices and their impact on the learning experience among International Studies students.
-Your explanation and evidence should include many or all of the following:
+We are particularly interested to hear about teaching practices that demonstrate excellence in learning opportunities and learning experiences for students in International Studies.
+Submissions that demonstrate innovation in teaching are welcome but are not required.
+Your explanation and evidence should demonstrate:

 • stimulating independent learning and critical thinking.